mmuustafa/Filmify/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > Instructions on installing and running your application
+ > Instructions on installing and running Filmify to run the program run `cmake .` then run `make` then run `./run movieCSV/movies.csv`
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.